RisingDuskFTW/unsw-course-recommendations/README.md

 - Recommendation: Highly Recommended

 This course is often highly recommended by many students, though I haven't gotten around to taking it yet.
 I was initially going to take it in 23T1, but some other courses I wanted to do more moved to Term 1 so I have delayed taking this course for now.

-### COMP4128 – Programming Challenges

-- Term Taking: 23T3
-- Lecturer in Term Taken: Raveen de Silva
-- Other Lecturers: None
-- Prerequisite: (75+ WAM and COMP3121) or COMP3821
-- Recommendation: Not Recommended

-This is a course I've had my eye on since the end of 2021.
-Supposedly one of the hardest COMP courses that UNSW has to offer, I thoroughly enjoy algorithms and want to experience the peak of this field at university.
-Not recommended unless you enjoy algorithms as much as I do.

 ### COMP6991 – Solving Modern Programming Problems with Rust